Science makes change possible.

 Co-Founder & VP, Engineering

 Alex Jacobs is a Co-Founder & VP of Engineering at Sila.
 Prior to Sila, he designed and developed battery packs at Tesla, including those used in the Roadster and Daimler’s Smart Fortwo electric drive.
-He later oversaw battery cell build and test at lithium ion materials manufacturer Amprius.
-Earlier in his career Alex worked in product design at IDEO, where he co-developed two novel medical devices for a Fortune 500 client, both now FDA approved and in production.
+He later oversaw battery cell build and test at lithium-ion materials manufacturer Amprius.
+Earlier in his career, Alex worked in product design at IDEO, where he co-developed two novel medical devices for a Fortune 500 client, both now FDA approved and in production.

 Alex holds a BS in Mechanical Engineering from MIT and has co-authored 18 issued or pending US patents.